djhemath/hemath.dev/content/blog/webassembly/build-image-processor-application-with-webassembly.md

 Even though we have built an application for a real-life use case, its still a small project.
 There is a ton of things we can do with WebAssembly.
 We can use libraries written in other languages within browsers too.

-In the next post, we’ll explore how to use the famous [FFmpeg](https://www.ffmpeg.org) library (written in C++) to create a video-to-GIF converter.
+In the next post, we'll explore how to use the famous [FFmpeg](https://www.ffmpeg.org) library (written in C++) to create a video-to-GIF converter.
 Stay tuned!